3.11.15 Reasonable excuse

 Assuming that the job seeker gave prior notice when it was reasonable to expect them to have done so, the following considerations may lead the delegate to decide that the job seeker has a reasonable excuse and therefore that no failure should be applied.

 If the circumstance that prevented the job seeker from meeting their requirement was unforeseeable and outside the person's control, it provides a reasonable excuse.
-However, this does not necessarily mean a circumstance that was foreseeable or was within the job seeker's control can never constitute a reasonable excuse.
-For example, if a job seeker is expecting to be admitted to hospital or is aware they may have unavoidable, one-off, caring responsibilities on a certain date, both of which are foreseeable and within the job seeker's control, they can be taken to have reasonable excuse so long as they give prior notice of their non-attendance.
+However, this does not necessarily mean that job seekers never have a reasonable excuse due to circumstances that were foreseeable or were within the job seeker's control.
+For example, if a job seeker is expecting to be admitted to hospital, or is aware they may have unavoidable one-off caring responsibilities on a certain date, both of which are foreseeable and within the job seeker's control, they can be taken to have reasonable excuse so long as they give prior notice of their non-attendance.
 In such circumstances, the provider would be expected to reschedule the appointment.
-However, if for some reason the appointment was not rescheduled by the provider and the job seeker failed to attend, this would be a clear example of a job seeker having a reasonable excuse for non-attendance despite the matter that prevented attendance being foreseeable and within the job seeker's control.
+However, if for some reason the appointment was not rescheduled by the provider and the job seeker failed to attend, this would be a clear example of a job seeker having a reasonable excuse for non-attendance, even though the circumstances that prevented attendance were foreseeable and within the job seeker's control.

-It is also important to establish that the requirement that the job seeker was supposed to undertake was reasonable, was within their capacity and that the job seeker was notified correctly.
+It is also important to establish that the requirement the job seeker was supposed to undertake was reasonable and within their capacity, and that the job seeker was notified correctly.
 If a requirement was not within a job seeker's capacity, they have a reasonable excuse for not meeting it.
 It should also be remembered that, because a job seeker's circumstances can change, a requirement that was reasonable at the time a job seeker entered into their Job Plan may no longer be reasonable at the time they failed to comply.

 When determining if a recipient has a reasonable excuse for failing to meet a requirement, Services Australia must consider the recipient's personal circumstances.
 For example, a history of homelessness or an episodic mental illness could have been a factor in the recipient's failure to comply.
-Administrative tools such as the Vulnerability Indicator (placed on a job seeker's computer record) can be useful in alerting delegates to personal circumstances that could potentially explain a job seeker's non-compliance.
+Administrative tools such as the barriers recorded in the Capability Management Tool (on a job seeker's computer record) can be useful in alerting delegates to personal circumstances that could potentially explain a job seeker's non-compliance.
 The delegate should also be alert for any undisclosed personal issues, particularly domestic violence or mental health issues that could have explained the failure.
 It will not always be the case that, in a particular instance, such issues were a factor, but Services Australia must consider this possibility carefully in every case where such issues are evident.

 Specific factors to consider